hed-standard/hed-javascript/README.md

 }
 ```
 The BIDS dataset creates a HED schema from its `dataset_description.json` and is self-contained.
-The primary objects created for BIDS validation can be found in
+The primary objects needed for HED validation can be found in
 [types.js](https://github.com/hed-standard/hed-javascript/blob/master/validator/bids/types.js).